gkoulouras/Nullomers-Assessor/README.md

 <b>Results:</b>

-Nullomers Assessor has been applied to multiple genomes and proteomes of various organisms including <i>Homo Sapiens</i>.
-The results of the study are provided via <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-based repository which hosts significant nullomers from hundreds of species and thoudands of viruses.
+Nullomers Assessor has been applied to numerous genomes and proteomes of various organisms including <i>Homo Sapiens</i>.
+The results of the study are provided via <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-based repository which hosts significant MAWs from hundreds of species and thoudands of individual virus sequences.

 <b>Publication:</b>